OpenNews/srccon-2023/session_proposal_guide.md

 #### Is there financial support for session facilitators?
 Do facilitators have to purchase a ticket?

 Yes, financial support is available.
-We have [scholarship tickets and stipends](/scholarships) to help you attend or cover unpaid time preparing to facilitate your session.
+We have [travel and caregiving scholarships](/scholarships) to help you get to Minneapolis.
+We also offer a free, scholarship ticket option.

 Because SRCCON is a collaborative, peer-to-peer event, we do ask that all participants, including facilitators, pick up a ticket.
 This [approach to ticketing](/attendees/#tickets) is part of how we make the event accessible to as many people as we can.
 If you or your company are not able to pay for a ticket, there will be an option right on the Eventbrite registration form to pick up a free scholarship ticket directly.